PPI-ePR (Thumbmail)

 Systematic Training Programme for Healthcare and IT Practitioners (Thumbmail)

-• With funding support from Food and Health Bureau (FHB), Electronic Health Record Sharing System (eHealth) Consortium Ltd. will conduct a series of eHealth training programmes in 2011, catered and tailored to the healthcare practitioners, management executives, and healthcare and IT professionals;
+• With funding support from the then Food and Health Bureau (FHB), Electronic Health Record Sharing System (eHealth) Consortium Ltd. will conduct a series of eHealth training programmes in 2011, catered and tailored to the healthcare practitioners, management executives, and healthcare and IT professionals;

 • The purpose of the training programme is to enhance the healthcare and IT practitioners' competence in eHealth.